About Elizabeth R. Harrison a Certified Nutritionist in Brattleboro, VT

 About the History of NES

 NES is dedicated to helping clients understand the importance of body chemistry balancing and proper food intake.
-Each individual's body responds and absorbs food differently, so NES offers individualized programs to help clients enjoy optimal health in the most efficient way possible.
+Each individual's body responds and absorbs food differently, so NES offers healthy diet plans and individualized programs to help clients enjoy optimal health in the most efficient way possible.

 - 1975 - Nutrition Education Services (NES) founded in Kirkland, Washington